 Finally, we also add to the literature on the costs of fixed exchange rates, especially when local shocks occur.
-For example, Obstfeld and Rogoff (1995) discuss that when there is a shock that affects demand for local goods (namely, a productivity shock that affects the terms of trade, or some shock abroad that reduces the demand for local goods), a fixed exchange rate will damage the local economy, since local producers' prices will not be able to adjust.
+For example, Obstfeld and Rogoff (1995) discuss that when a shock affects demand for local goods (namely, a productivity shock that affects the terms of trade, or some shock abroad that reduces the demand for local goods), a fixed exchange rate will damage the local economy, since local producers' prices will not be able to adjust.
 This is exacerbated by a restricted monetary authority.
 An alternative is to abandon the peg, which is more likely to occur when a negative export shock happens, as found by Mitchener and Pina (2020).
-These arguments have been used to analyze the Latin American crisis in the 1980s and the Euro crisis in 2009.
+These arguments have been used to analyze the Latin American crisis in the 1980s and the euro crisis in 2009.
 In both cases, there have been discussions about the role of fixed exchange rate in deepening the crisis.
 Eichengreen et al. (2014) discuss the similarities between both cases and the role of external adjustment (in particular with fiscal instruments constrained).
 This paper shows that this is the case using detailed micro-level data.

 This paper is organized as follows.
 In Section 2 we document the trade and exchange rate dynamics during the Great Depression.
 In Section 3 we examine the connection between trade exposure and price adjustment.
 In Section 4 we focus on local exposure and economic activity.
 In Section 5, we show robustness results.
-Section 6 concludes.
+In Section 6 we use a model to evaluate the aggregate effects from the cross-sectional estimates and in Section 7 we conclude.